UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 The `linkedElements` array is made up of element IDs and represent all of the elements that are linked to the element.
 Linking elements is used in some software to ensure that when a particular element is added to a breakdown, a number of other elements are automatically added as well.
 Examples commonly include actors and props they are always seen with.
 A doctor and their stethoscope, for example.

 `Events` refers to specific calendar events for this element.
 If an individual actor has a fitting or cannot work on a particular day, events will be created for them to reflect this.
-For more information about `events` objects, see the [Calendar Objects](#calendar-objects) section.
+For more information about events objects, see the [calendar objects](#calendar-objects) section.

 # Schedules

 If representing a schedule, the USS object must also contain `stripboards` & `calendars` arrays.
-If both of these keys are not present, their arrays have no length, or are `null` then the USS object is considered to be just a breakdown.
+If both of these keys are not present, their arrays have no length, or are 'null' then the USS object is considered to be just a breakdown.

 ## **Stripboard Objects**